 As for the current Pencil-and-Paper format, yes, you need an official ID, and you are not allowed any electronic devices including cell phones, computers, fitness trackers, or smart watches (wristwatches are okay).
 However, you will have your personalized reference materials and approved calculator (and spare if you like), and you can bring in two straightedges (such as a ruler, scale, triangle, or protractor) and handheld magnifying glass.
 You can even have snacks (hard candies, candy bars, and even gum which is restricted in the CBT facility) and nonalcoholic beverages.
 You can essentially set up a home away from home for the duration of the exam.
 I remember having a bag with morning goodies to eat and drink and then a separate bag for the afternoon.
 I know the chocolate yogurt flavored raisins I consumed during the afternoon portion of the exam were a key to my success.
 Not a chance having those in a Pearson VUE testing center, except during your timed 50-minute lunch break.

 If you like “rules”, then you are going to love the new CBT format.
-If not, then if you don’t pass the PE Exam before these changes take place, you will have no choice but to comply with a great many rules.
+If not, then if you don’t take and pass the October 2019 PE Exam, you will have no choice but to comply with a great many rules.

 Time Allotment – CBT Exam versus Pencil-and-Paper Exam